Oreoluwa/ZendFxSkeletonApp/README.md

 #Installation on IIS :

-Download the Zip file and use Web deploy to deploy the application to local IIS http://www.iis.net/learn/publish/using-web-deploy/import-a-package-through-iis-manager
+Download the Zip file from https://github.com/AppHubBuild/ZendFx-WWAG-Package  and use Web deploy to deploy the application to local IIS http://www.iis.net/learn/publish/using-web-deploy/import-a-package-through-iis-manager